 - Temporary transfer under section 26 of the Public Service Act 1999: Only available between APS agencies, a section 26 transfer allows you to temporarily move an employee to a job at the same classification level, acting in a higher, or lower, classification level (if all parties agree), taking effect on the date of effect agreed by all parties.
 Using a temporary transfer will simplify the day-to-day management of the employee but the temporary move is subject to the terms under which it is made.
 Careful consideration should be given to the written agreement, such as any conditions on how the agreement can be ended.
 The period of the temporary move can only be varied by the written agreement of the two agencies and employee concerned.

-- Informal arrangements: APS agencies don’t require a formal contract or agreement to facilitate a temporary move.
-In an emergency, a short-term move could happen through a conversation and the willingness to make it happen, especially if the employee does not require building or network access to complete the assignment.
+- Micro-assignments: APS agencies don’t require a formal contract or agreement to facilitate a low-risk temporary move such as a micro-assignment.
+A short-term move could happen through a conversation and the willingness to make it happen, especially if the employee does not require building or network access to complete the assignment.
 However, it’s worthwhile to have at least an email or some other form of written description of a move that covers start and end dates, a role description, supervisor details, and how any issues will be worked through.
-These informal moves are best used for short-term, casual arrangements where the two parties either have a close working relationship, or where the placement is part-time (i.e. one day with one organisation, four with the other).
-Informal arrangements are not recommended for moves outside the APS or for long-term moves.
+Micro-assignments are not recommended for moves outside the APS or for long-term moves.
 Find out more about micro-assignments.

 - Leave without pay (LWOP) for the APS employee: This may be best used for moves to organisations with very different operating models, such as corporate Commonwealth entities and private companies, or multilateral organisations.
 Not all Enterprise Agreements and agency leave policies will support LWOP for temporary moves.
 Where available, LWOP offers a relatively simple way to enable employees to take a short-term move outside the public service.
 This can be useful for moves to small companies or not-for-profit organisations.
 APS employees remain subject to the APS Values and Code of Conduct while on LWOP, so the home manager and employee will need to assess the risks of the move and work out a plan to address potential conflicts of interest, privacy and security considerations.
 On a day-to-day basis, the employee will be treated as an employee of the host organisation.
 It’s important that the employee understands how they will be affected by taking LWOP; this can affect an employee’s conditions, so you should consider setting this out in writing for each occasion and including advice in any documentation you have about mobility.

-Common considerations for secondments, temporary transfers and informal arrangements
+Common considerations for secondments, temporary transfers and micro-assignments

 Carry out a high-level risk assessment to understand any relevant risks, controls, and mitigations as part of setting up an agreement to move someone between organisations.
 Work through the following considerations before the move takes place: